-Shortcomings in providing guest services at the front office in The Times Hotel have become critical in one particular aspect-knowledge of special events in the local area.
+Chortcomings in providing guest services at the front office in The Times Hotel have become Ocritical in one particular aspect-knowledge of special events in the local area.
 Guests have complained that front desk clerks do not give clear directions, estimates of travel time, information on timing of events, cost of admission, or suggestions for public transportation.
-Guests approach desk clerks and receive only a brief response to their questions.
+Guests approach desk clerks and are given a brief response to their questions.